 Cons

-- Paying as you go can be a double-edged sword, especially if you aim to perform tests continuously.
+- Pay as you go pricing can be a double-edged sword, especially if you aim to perform tests continuously.
 It can end up being more expensive in the long term than paying a fixed price.
 If a project takes longer, or requires more research than initially planned, you can end up running out of budget before getting the insights you need

 - Participants report performance issues with Userfeel’s testing app